facebook/react/docs/docs/ref-04-tags-and-attributes.md

 radialGradient rect stop svg text tspan
 ```

-You may also be interested in [react-art](https://github.com/facebook/react-art), a drawing library for React that can render to Canvas, SVG, or VML (for IE8).
+You may also be interested in [react-art](https://github.com/facebook/react-art), a cross-browser drawing library for React.

 ## Supported Attributes